CEGRcode/scriptmanager-docs/docs/bam-manipulation/filter-pip-seq.md

 For classic PIP-seq datasets the default "T" sequence should be used.
 :::

-This tool supports different sequences in the event an as of yet unknown future biochemical assay or analysis requires this filtering based on a different sequence.
+This tool supports different sequences in the event of yet unknown future biochemical assay or analysis requires this filtering based on a different sequence.
 For example, a user investigating and comparing the rates of permanganate oxidation and piperdine cleavage at other nucelotides might compare BAM files filtered by other upstream sequences such as "C" which is known to be cleaved under such treatment (just not as frequently as at "T").

 ### Generate BAI file (GUI only)
 By checking this box, the script will automatically generate a BAI index file for each new output BAM file.